-And here I am, more aware than ever how important it is to cultivate spiritual freedom, the sublime, even eroticism as the innermost sanctum of human autonomy.
-Among multiple attempts at the reversal of democratic progress, that of submerging our bodies in darkness and silence was the most revolting and abject to me.
-Yet as I write, the domestic trouble is farther behind with every line.
-The memories I bring back are neutral, free from resentment, as if they happened in another person's life.
-The Nepali owners of the place where I stay offer me their native beverage, sort of tea with milk, spiced with cardamon.
-I hear them speaking their distant tongue and laughing loudly behind the wooden door of my room, as if a sudden gush of wind brought to my doorstep a handful of Himalayan snow.
-In Lisbon, among the pandemic that puts everything so close at hand, makes the global inscription of our individual destinies explicit and patent.
+As I wrote, the political turmoil was farther behind with every line.
+The Nepali owners of the place where I stayed offered me their native beverage, sort of tea with milk, spiced with cardamom.
+I heard them speaking their distant tongue and laughing loudly behind the wooden door of my room, as if a sudden gush of wind brought a handful of Himalayan snow to my doorstep.
+In Lisbon, in the middle of pandemic, the global inscription of our individual destinies was explicit and patent, making me linger on the recollection of my travels.
 Yet the intensity of the cardamom flavour, its strict localisation and its present tense reduced everything else to the status of a mere shadow.
 Of all reality, only the cardamom was truly real.
 It brought me down to the embodied experience of breathing, that had been stripped of all its obviousness by the virus.
 The cardamom's present tense also brought me to an acute awareness of immediate consequences of every choice I made in this suspended, apocalyptic time, in the kairós.
 Just like that decision of meeting my destiny in the West rather than in the East.